Skip to content. | Skip to navigation

 How Does CI Work?

 Like riding a bike and surfing and swimming, nobody can describe exactly how to do contact improv.
 There's a lot to coordinate – it's like surfing where you and your partner each are both wave and the rider.
 Though we can't convey how to do these activities, we can suggest how to participate that is conducive to discovery.
-In What Contact Improvisation Does I describe what I have found to be essential in learning contact improv, and see the containing section Learning Contact Improvisation for CI principles and exercises
+In What Contact Improvisation Does I describe what I have found to be essential in learning contact improv, and see the containing section Learning Contact Improvisation for CI principles and exercises.

 How is CI Different?

-Contact improv doesn't involve patterns or goals that are typically used to organize movement cooperation.
-For instance, partner dance typically is based on specific postures, steps and moves, rhythms, and authority roles.
+Contact improv doesn't involve patterns or goals that are typically used to organize movement interaction.
+For instance, partner dance typically is based on specific postures, steps and moves, rhythms, and specific roles.
 In CI, dances can have completely different paces, tones – all aspects can vary a lot – and one dance can look very different from one moment to another.
 In some ways it's like martial arts and competitive sports, but playing to play more thoroughly instead of playing to win the game.

 • Contact Improvisation is sort of a partner dance, except there's no set music or steps or rhythms or, really, any set patterns to follow.
 We find many different ways to mutually follow the contact points.